Mehmet Oz: 2022 U.S. Senate campaign

 On August 15, a campaign video from April of Oz shopping in a grocery store went viral.
-In the video, Oz says that he is shopping for produce to make crudités, and says that the perceived high prices are the fault of President Joe Biden.
+In the video, Oz says that he is shopping for produce to make crudités (served with tequila), and says that the perceived high prices are the fault of President Joe Biden.
 The video was widely ridiculed on social media and became the subject of media coverage.
 It was filmed at a Redner's Warehouse market, which Oz mistakenly identifies as a "Wegner's".
 Oz responded to criticism over the video, noting that when creating it, "I was exhausted.
 When you're campaigning 18 hours a day, I've gotten my kids' names wrong, as well.
 I don't think that's a measure of someone's ability to lead the commonwealth."
-Had he been elected, Oz would have been the first Muslim to serve in the U.S. Senate, the first Muslim to serve in the United States Congress as a Republican, and one of the wealthiest members of Congress.

 Oz's rival candidate John Fetterman suffered a stroke in May 2022 and needed time during the campaign to recover.
 In late August 2022, the Oz campaign released a list of mock debate concessions it would be willing to make, saying they would "pay for any additional medical personnel [Fetterman] might need to have on standby", that Oz "promises not to intentionally hurt John's feelings", and that "at any point, John Fetterman can raise his hand and say, 'Bathroom break!'".
 The next day, Fetterman announced that due to his recovery, he would "not be participating in a debate the first week of September"; in response, the Oz campaign said in a statement that "if John Fetterman had ever eaten a vegetable in his life, then maybe he wouldn't have had a major stroke and wouldn't be in the position of having to lie about it constantly", adding that Fetterman's statement was "whiny".
 Fetterman replied, "Today's statement from Dr. Oz's team made it abundantly clear that they think it is funny to mock a stroke survivor.
 I chose not to participate in this farce.
 My recovery may be a joke to Dr. Oz and his team, but it's real for me."

 In September 2022, Oz called on Fetterman to participate in a debate against him before early voting begins in Pennsylvania on September 19.
 Fetterman agreed to debate Oz in "the middle to end of October" but would not commit to an exact date or to a debate in September.
 Fetterman's approach to the debate was criticized by Oz and Senator Pat Toomey.
 On September 15, Oz and Fetterman agreed to a single debate, which was held on October 25.